4573qu/stdex/README.md

 **StdEx** is an extension library for Std.
 It contains components that may be used across various technical domains.

-For detailed usage instructions, please refer to: [help](/Document/StdEx.md)
+For detailed usage instructions, please refer to: [help](/Documents/StdEx.md)

+For contributing a new module to STDEX, please refer to: [submitting](/Documents/StdEx_Submitting.md)

+//Submitting should contains 哪些模块会被接受 & 编码规范

 ---